Obscene gesture: Moutza

 In Greece, the five fingers are spread wide and the palm is pushed towards someone in a gesture known as the Moutza.
 The middle finger is still used though, and it is considered more insulting.
 Another variation of the middle finger is used, where all the fingers but the middle one are spread wide while moving the hand back and forth in the axis the middle finger creates.
 In this gesture, the thumb sometimes touches the middle finger.
 The insult of this is equivalent to the finger.

-In Iranian culture, a similar gesture is used to represent "Dirt on your head", a verbal insult that is often used, suggesting the death and subsequent burial of the receiver.
+In Iranian culture, a similar gesture is used to represent "Dirt on your head", a verbal insult that is often used, implying that the receiver did something idiotic, or can't do something so easy, or just to humiliate.

 In some African and Caribbean countries, a similarly obscene gesture is extending all five digits with the palm facing forward, meaning "you have five fathers" (thus calling someone a bastard).

 In Iraqi and Assyrian culture, abruptly thrusting the palm of the hand to someone means they are worthy of shame and are dishonourable.